wendihexi/EE344_final_project/literature_review.md

-# Literature Review and Background
+# Literature Review: Time-Series Forecasting for NVDA Stock

 ## 1. Problem Setting

-Our project studies **time-series forecasting of NVIDIA (NVDA) stock prices**.
-Stock data are:
+Our project focuses on **forecasting NVIDIA (NVDA) daily closing prices**.
+Equity time series are:

-- noisy and highly volatile
+- noisy and highly volatile,
+- nonstationary (regime shifts, bubbles, crashes),
-- strongly affected by market-wide conditions (SPY, VIX)
+- affected by broader market conditions (market indices, volatility, news).
-- potentially nonstationary due to structural changes (e.g., AI boom, macro shocks)

-This makes NVDA a good test case for comparing **simple baselines** (naïve/random-walk) and a modern **additive model** (Prophet) with exogenous regressors.

-We use **daily historical data** for NVDA (adjusted close and volume), SPY (S&P 500 ETF), and VIX (CBOE Volatility Index), downloaded from Yahoo Finance and aligned by date.
+Because of this, NVDA is a good testbed for comparing:

+- **Simple statistical baselines** (naïve/persistence),
+- **Additive forecasting models** (Prophet),
+- **Deep sequence models** (LSTMs).

+Both versions of our code use **daily NVDA data from Yahoo Finance** (`yfinance`) and treat forecasting as a supervised time-series problem.

 ---

-## 2. Classical Forecasting Concepts
+## 2. Classical Forecasting Background and Baselines

-Classical time-series forecasting methods such as **ARIMA, exponential smoothing, and state-space models** are well established in the forecasting literature.
-Hyndman & Athanasopoulos emphasize three core ideas:
+Classical methods such as **ARIMA, exponential smoothing, and state-space models** are the backbone of time-series forecasting.
+Hyndman & Athanasopoulos emphasize three key ideas:​:contentReference[oaicite:0]{index=0}

-1. Always compare against simple benchmarks such as:
+1. Always compare new models against **simple baselines**, especially:
-   - **Naïve / random walk**: \(\hat{y}_{t+1} = y_t\)
+   - **Naïve / random-walk**: \(\hat{y}_{t+1} = y_t\),
-   - **Mean forecast** over the training window
+   - **Mean forecast** over the training window.
-2. Decompose series into **trend**, **seasonality**, and **remainder**.
+2. Explicitly separate **trend**, **seasonality**, and **residuals**.
-3. Evaluate models on **held-out future data** using appropriate error metrics (MAE, RMSE, MAPE, \(R^2\)).
+3. Evaluate on **future hold-out data** (not shuffled) with metrics like MAE, RMSE, and \(R^2\).

-These ideas motivate our project design:
-- We treat the naïve model as a strong baseline.
-- We explicitly model trend and seasonality via Prophet.
-- We evaluate on a chronologically later test set instead of random shuffles.
+In **v1**, we followed this advice by building a **naïve persistence model** and using it as a strong benchmark against Prophet and the LSTM.
+The results in v1 show that for short horizons on NVDA, the naïve model already achieves a very high \(R^2\) (~0.95), which matches the literature’s warning that financial series are often close to random walks.

+In **v2**, we kept the same spirit: Prophet variants are always evaluated against a simple baseline (naïve and a straightforward “baseline Prophet” without extra tricks).

 ---

-## 3. Prophet: Additive Models for Forecasting at Scale
+## 3. Prophet: Additive, Interpretable Models

-**Prophet**, developed at Facebook (Meta), is a forecasting tool for time series with:
+**Prophet** (Facebook/Meta) is a decomposable time-series model with:

-- **Non-linear trend** with automatic changepoints.
+- non-linear trend with changepoints,
-- **Multiple seasonal components** (yearly, weekly, daily).
+- multiple seasonal components (weekly, yearly, etc.),
-- **Holiday / event effects**.
+- holiday / event effects,
-- **Extra user-defined regressors** (e.g., SPY, VIX, volume).

-The core idea is a **decomposable additive model**:

-\[
-y(t) = g(t) + s(t) + h(t) + \epsilon_t
-\]

-where:
-- \(g(t)\) is the trend component,
-- \(s(t)\) is seasonal structure,
+- optional extra regressors.:contentReference[oaicite:1]{index=1}

+Taylor & Letham describe Prophet as a practical tool for **“forecasting at scale”**: it provides a modular regression model where analysts can tune trend, seasonality, and holiday components without being deep time-series experts.:contentReference[oaicite:2]{index=2}

+In our project:

-- \(h(t)\) captures holidays/regressors,
+- **v1**:
+  - Used Prophet on NVDA close price.
+  - Experimented with **US holidays** and custom **NVDA “AI event” holidays** (GTC and other major AI-related announcements).
+  - Extended holiday effects via `lower_window` and `upper_window` to model multi-day impacts.
-- \(\epsilon_t\) is noise.
+- **v2**:

-Taylor & Letham highlight several properties that make Prophet attractive for “forecasting at scale”:

-- It is **robust to missing data and outliers**.
-- It allows **analysts to configure** changepoints, seasonalities, and regressors without deep time-series expertise.
-- It produces **interpretable components** (plots of trend, seasonality, regressor effects) rather than a black box. :contentReference[oaicite:0]{index=0}

-In our project, Prophet is used as the main model because:
+  - Reorganized Prophet usage into a **clean pipeline**:
+    - Baseline Prophet on price,
+    - Prophet on **log price with flexible trend**,
+    - Prophet with **explicit seasonality**,
+    - **Rolling Prophet** (one-step-ahead) with and without **exogenous regressors**:
+      - SPY (market index),

-- NVDA exhibits **strong long-term trend shifts**.
+      - NVDA trading volume,
-- We can inject **market context** via regressors (SPY, VIX, volume).
-- We want interpretable, component-wise plots rather than only raw predictions.
+      - VIX (volatility index).

+This aligns with Prophet’s design: incorporate domain knowledge via holidays / regressors and allow trends to adapt to structural changes.:contentReference[oaicite:3]{index=3}

 ---

-## 4. Extensions and Alternatives
+## 4. Deep Learning for Stock Prediction: LSTMs

-### 4.1 NeuralProphet

-**NeuralProphet** is a hybrid framework that builds on Prophet’s additive structure but adds:

-- auto-regressive terms,
-- covariate modules, and
-- optional neural network components

-implemented in PyTorch.
-It keeps the Prophet-style decomposable model but introduces **local context** via autoregression, which can significantly improve short- and medium-horizon accuracy on some datasets. :contentReference[oaicite:1]{index=1}

-We did not implement NeuralProphet in this project (due to scope and time), but it is a natural next step in future work.

-### 4.2 Deep Learning Models (LSTMs, Transformers)

-There is a large literature on using **LSTMs, GRUs, and Transformer-based architectures** for stock prediction and general time-series forecasting.
-These models:

-- can capture nonlinear dynamics and longer temporal dependencies,
-- often need **more data, careful tuning, and regularization**, and
-- are less interpretable than Prophet-style models.

-For an EE344 course project, we prioritized:

-- a fully working, interpretable pipeline (Prophet + regressors + rolling evaluation),
+**Long Short-Term Memory (LSTM)** networks are widely used for sequence modeling.
+They can capture non-linear temporal dependencies and have been applied to stock prediction with success:

+- Fischer & Krauss use LSTMs to predict directional movements of S&P 500 constituents and show that LSTMs can outperform memory-free models like random forests, standard dense nets, and logistic regression on daily returns.:contentReference[oaicite:4]{index=4}
+- Subsequent work and surveys report strong performance of LSTMs and related architectures on various stock markets and indices.:contentReference[oaicite:5]{index=5}

+In **v1**, we implemented a **pure LSTM pipeline**:

+- Scale NVDA close prices with MinMaxScaler,
+- Create sliding-window sequences (e.g., 60 days → next-day price),
+- Train a two-layer LSTM with 50 units per layer for 50 epochs,
-- plus a strong naïve baseline,
+- Evaluate on a held-out test split.

-rather than a partially tuned deep model.
+The LSTM achieved:

+- **RMSE ≈ 3.33**
+- **MAE ≈ 1.96**
+- **R² ≈ 0.9964**

+on the (scaled back) test set, indicating an extremely tight fit to the test data.

+The literature warns that such high in-sample or single-split performance on financial data can reflect **overfitting** or evaluation choices (e.g., lack of rolling evaluation, using overlapping windows, or not testing on truly “future” periods).
+Our results are consistent with LSTMs’ ability to fit complex patterns, but they need cautious interpretation.

 ---

-## 5. Use of Exogenous Regressors in Financial Forecasting

-In financial modeling, it is common to include **market factors** and **risk measures** as regressors:

-- broad market index (e.g., SPY) to represent market movement,
-- volatility index (VIX) to capture “fear” or risk sentiment,
-- trading volume as a proxy for liquidity and attention.

-Prophet natively supports **additional regressors**, making it easy to integrate these factors: they are treated as extra columns and their effects are estimated as part of the additive model. :contentReference[oaicite:2]{index=2}
+## 5. Hybrid and Successor Models (NeuralProphet)

+Recent work proposes **NeuralProphet**, a hybrid framework that combines Prophet-style additive components with neural auto-regression and covariate modules in PyTorch.:contentReference[oaicite:6]{index=6}

+Key points from NeuralProphet:

+- Retains Prophet’s **trend/seasonality/holiday** decomposition.
+- Adds **local context** via autoregressive and neural components.
+- Aims to bridge the gap between **interpretable additive models** and **flexible deep learning**.

-This motivates our final model design:
+We did not implement NeuralProphet in either version, but it strongly motivates our design:

-- target: log-transformed NVDA price,
-- regressors: log-transformed SPY, VIX, and NVDA volume.
+- **v1** explores a *deep* model (LSTM) separately from Prophet.
+- **v2** focuses on making **Prophet as strong and well-engineered as possible**, using:
+  - log transforms,
+  - additional regressors (SPY, VIX, volume),
+  - rolling evaluation to mimic realistic deployment.

+In future work, NeuralProphet would be a natural candidate model that combines the strengths of both versions.

 ---

-## 6. Summary of Takeaways from the Literature
+## 6. How the Literature Informed Both Versions

+- From **classical forecasting literature**, we took:
+  - The importance of **naïve benchmarks** and **proper train/test splitting**.
+  - The idea of modeling trend/seasonality explicitly.:contentReference[oaicite:7]{index=7}

-From the literature we reviewed, the main guiding principles were:
+- From the **Prophet paper**, we took:

-1. **Baselines matter**: naïve/random-walk forecasts are surprisingly hard to beat in stock data; any advanced model should be compared against them.
-2. **Decomposition helps**: separating trend, seasonality, and regressors improves interpretability and often robustness.
-3. **Exogenous information is valuable**: macro-market indices and volatility measures add information that single-stock history alone cannot capture.
-4. **Interpretability vs. complexity**: Prophet offers a good balance for an academic project—more flexible than pure ARIMA, but simpler and more transparent than deep neural networks.
-5. **Rolling evaluation is closer to reality**: evaluating models in a rolling or walk-forward manner approximates how forecasts would be generated in practice.

----

-## 7. References

-- Taylor, S. J., & Letham, B. (2018). *Forecasting at Scale*.
-The American Statistician, 72(1), 37–45.
-- Hyndman, R. J., & Athanasopoulos, G. (2021). *Forecasting: Principles and Practice* (3rd ed.).
-OTexts.
-- Triebe, O., Hewamalage, H., Pilyugina, P., Laptev, N., Bergmeir, C., & Rajagopal, R. (2021). *NeuralProphet: Explainable Forecasting at Scale* (arXiv:2111.15397).
-- Meta Open Source. *Prophet: Forecasting at Scale* – Official documentation.
+  - Use of **changepoints**, **holiday events**, and **extra regressors**.
+  - Focus on **interpretable components**, not just accuracy.:contentReference[oaicite:8]{index=8}

+- From **LSTM stock forecasting work**, we took:
+  - The motivation to try sequence models on NVDA.
+  - Awareness of the risk of overfitting and the need for robust evaluation.:contentReference[oaicite:9]{index=9}

+**v1** can be seen as “broad exploration”: naïve vs Prophet vs LSTM, showing how a deep model can fit NVDA extremely well on a single split while Prophet struggles without careful engineering.

+**v2** is the “tightened” version: it focuses on Prophet and preprocessing, builds a cleaner pipeline with exogenous regressors and rolling evaluation, and sticks closer to the course’s emphasis on interpretable models and method comparison.